codeforsanjose/development-resources/README.md

 3. **Javascript To Know For React** (https://kentcdodds.com/blog/javascript-to-know-for-react) - Not just for React, but useful crash course in the most useful features in modern JS.
 4. **An introduction to functional programming in JavaScript** (https://opensource.com/article/17/6/functional-javascript) - Longer article giving a crash course in functional programming style, which modern JS/frameworks is gravitating towards.
 5. **Thinking in React** (https://reactjs.org/docs/thinking-in-react.html) - From the React docs, but a good general workflow for web apps and a way to think about how plan building your application.
 6. **Composition vs Inheritance** (https://reactjs.org/docs/composition-vs-inheritance.html) - From the React docs, but a powerful pattern you can use in any framework or kind of code.
 Composability is all about making things more reusable and modular, like legos.
+Why follow composition patterns?
+[Here's a nice explanation and example using a real layout's React code.](https://epicreact.dev/one-react-mistake-thats-slowing-you-down/)
 7. **A Complete Guide to Grid** (https://css-tricks.com/snippets/css/complete-guide-grid/) - One of the most useful features in modern CSS, `display: grid` makes layout way easier.
+Also, here's a [bonus article one some very tricky ways grid sometimes behaves in unexpected ways](https://daverupert.com/2017/09/breaking-the-grid/).
+8. **Clean Code Javascript** (https://github.com/ryanmcdermott/clean-code-javascript#introduction) - Learning how to write clean, understandable, and maintainable code is important when working in teams or by yourself.
+If it's easier to read, it's easier to make changes and easier to come back to.
+This is a good example filled resource of general JS practices to follow for writing professional code.

 ## Video